Basic Environment Setup

 /home/debian/npu/.venv/lib/python3.11/site-packages/shl/install_nn2/th1520

-$ export SHL_PATH=/home/debian/npu/.venv/lib/python3.11/site-packages/shl/install_nn2/th1520/lib # Use the path from above
+$ export SHL_PATH=/home/debian/npu/.venv/lib/python3.11/site-packages/shl/install_nn2/th1520/lib # Use the path printed above

 $ export LD_LIBRARY_PATH=$SHL_PATH:$LD_LIBRARY_PATH